AlbotGoodman/machine-learning/exam/T3-GD.md

 ## SGD and mini-batch GD
 SGD uses a single random data point to calculate the derivatives.
 That can be very useful when there is redundancies in the data, e.g. clusters of data points.
 But an even better way to do this is using a mini-batch which uses a subset of random data points, balancing speed and stability.

 Another pro of these is that we can update the calculations with new data without having to calculate the whole thing again.
+Also mini-batch can be run on GPUs to calculate all derivatives simultaneously.

 $$ \text{OLS} = 0(np^2) $$
 $$ \text{SGD} = 0(n) $$